nefarius/Nefarius.Utilities.Bluetooth/Docs/COLLECTING_SDP_RECORDS.md

 To test and improve the SDP parser and patcher, the authors need real-world samples to feed it into the parser.
 This little guide shows how to do it in two simple steps.
 Your contribution is apprechiated 🤩

+Especially **Nintendo controllers** are currently an enigma.
+They do not seem to carry a traditional HID Report Descriptor like expected yet still work.
+Trying to figure out the differences here 🤔

 ## Find your Controllers MAC address

 Press `Win + X` and open **Device Manager**: